rewardisenough/competitive_programming/fun_problems/tower_of_hanoi/README.md

 Consequently, hanoi function with n=2 then uses hanoi function with n=1.
 Similar pattern occurs for any number of 'n'.

 One important thing to notice is that when you call hanoi(3,"A","B","C"), inside of that function, hanoi(2,"A","C","B") and hanoi(2,"B","A","C") is called.
 That's what makes biggest disk moving from A -> C possible.
-This part is the most interesting to me.
+It's interesting how the same code for solving n=2 can 'adapt' to solving n=3.

 # Closing note